Police continue to appeal for information in search for Rory Johnson Hatfield

 POLICE are urging anyone with information that may help them in their search for Rory Johnson-Hatfield to get in touch - four years after his disappearance in York.

-Rory went missing on a night out in the city centre on November 19, 2015.
+Rory, from Skipton, went missing on a night out in the city centre on November 19, 2015.

 He was last seen in the early hours of November 20, 2015.